 Pistachios are one of the oldest nut trees around the world.
 Humans have consumed these delicious nuts for almost 9,000 years and they are one of the two nuts mentioned in the Bible (Genesis 43:11).

-Pistachios are provided in many different shapes based on its application, desired taste and color, and size.
-Each product has its own harvest time and producing methods which gives them various quality, taste and prices.
-Such as naturally open pistachios, mechanically opened pistachios, Kal (Boza) pistachios, etc.
+Pistachios are provided in many different shapes based on their application, desired taste, color, and size.
+Each product has its own harvest time and producing methods which gives them various quality, taste and prices; such as naturally open pistachios, mechanically opened pistachios, Kal (Boza) pistachios, etc.

-Kal pistachios are one of the high-quality products of pistachio, which is pure, elegant green and can be used in desserts and food decorations.
+Kal pistachios are one of the highest quality products of pistachio, which are pure, elegant green and can be used in desserts and food decorations.

 Unripe (Kal) pistachios have different names in every region, it might get a little confusing.
 Here are the different names of unripe pistachios:

-• They call unripe pistachios, “Kal” pistachios mostly in Iran and middle east regions.
+• They call unripe pistachios, “Kal” pistachios mostly in Iran and the Middle East regions.

-In this article, I am going to tell you more about this wonderful Kal Pistachios.
+In this article, we are going to tell you more about wonderful Kal Pistachios.